Display Accessibility Tools

 What courses do students take?

 Graduate students take a mix of core physics and astronomy courses (click here for a description of astrophysics courses).
 Additional classes are offered in Computational Astrophysics, Observational Astronomy, and General Relativity depending on instructor availability.
 Students may take elective courses within or outside of the Physics and Astronomy department.
+Students with an interest in computational science can choose to do a dual PhD between astrophysics and computational science, which entails a slightly different mix of classes.

 Do graduate students teach?

-Astrophysics graduate students teach the lab sections of an introductory astronomy course for non-science majors.
+Astrophysics graduate students usually teach the lab sections of an introductory astronomy course for non-science majors.
 This course is taught at the MSU planetarium and introduces students to astronomy concepts using hands-on lab exercises.
 TAs have the freedom to design their lab lectures and most TAs find their responsibilities require about 15 hours per week.

 When do students begin research?